To help with online shopping during COVID-19, we are offering free shipping on all orders.

 If conditions are ideal, there can be up to 5 generations of pantry moths in a year.

 How Do Meal Moths Get in My Home?

 Meal moths could enter a home by flying through an open window, open door or hole in a screen, but that’s probably the least likely way for an infestation to begin.
 Instead, the most common method of entry for a meal moth is by hitching a ride as an egg or larva in packaged foods, groceries, bird seed or pet food.

-After hatching, the larvae feast on grain products, seeds, dried fruits, animals foods and many other consumables.
+After hatching, the larvae feast on grain products, seeds, dried fruits and many other consumables.
 Meal Moths can be extremely difficult to get rid of, so prepare for battle.
 Using a pantry moth trap such as the Safer® Brand The Pantry Pest® trap is your first line of defense.
 It can keep your pantry and food supply free from moths and provide the moth control you are seeking.